DFIRKuiper/Kuiper/README.md

 We are happy to receive any issues, contribution, and ideas.

-we appreciate sharing any parsers you develop, just send a pull request to be able to add it to the parsers list
+we appreciate sharing any parsers you develop, please send a pull request to be able to add it to the parsers list.

 # Licenses

-- Each parser has its own license, all parsers places on one folder  `parsers/` .
+- Each parser has its own license, all parsers placed in the following folder  `parsers/`.

-- This project under GPL-3.0 license, unless mentioned otherwise
+- All files in this project under GPL-3.0 license, unless mentioned otherwise.

 # Creators